Anna Netrebko: Political activity and relationship with Vladimir Putin

 As of 2022, there has been a debate over her association with Russian president Vladimir Putin.
 In 2012 she appeared on a list of 499 celebrities endorsing Putin in the 2012 Russian presidential election alongside Valery Gergiev and Denis Matsuev.
-She later explained this as a gesture of recognition of Putin´s support for the arts.
+She later explained this as a gesture of recognition of Putin's support for the arts.
 After a blogger published that she also appeared on a declaration of support for Putin in 2018 she stated several times that she did not sign this declaration, that her name was kept from the 2012 list without her approval and that she did not even participate in the vote.

-In 2011, she rejected claims that she and Putin had formerly been romantically involved, though she said "I'd have loved to have been ... he's a very attractive man.
+In 2011, she rejected claims that she and Putin had formerly been romantically involved, though she jokingly said "I'd have loved to have been ... he's a very attractive man.
 Such a strong, male energy."

 In December 2014, she gave a ₽1,000,000 cheque to Oleg Tsaryov saying she was donating to the Donetsk Opera and Ballet Theatre, and posed alongside him with a flag of Novorossiya, a self-proclaimed confederation in Ukraine.
 Tsaryov is one of the individuals sanctioned by the European Union for his role in the 2014 pro-Russian unrest in Ukraine.
 Netrebko said in a statement, "I want to make clear, however, that this donation is not a political act."

 Following the 2022 Russian invasion of Ukraine, Netrebko has held varying public stances.
 In late February, she said on social media that she opposed the invasion, but subsequently described people who forced her to express her political position as "human s***s" who "are as evil as blind aggressors."
-After her second statement on 30 March 2022, where she repeated her condemnation of the war in Ukraine, distancing herself from Putin, the Putin-controlled Russian Duma denounced her a traitor to her nation.
+After her second statement on 30 March 2022, where she repeated her condemnation of the war in Ukraine, distancing herself from Putin.
+The Putin-controlled Russian Duma denounced her a traitor to her nation.

-Since January 2023, she was among the public figures who was sanctioned by the Government of Ukraine.
+Since January 2023, she was among the public figures who were sanctioned by the Government of Ukraine.